 Peer review is an important aspect of ethical review.
 It is used to assure the Health and Disability Ethics Committees (HDEC) of the scientific validity of a research proposal.

-See section 40.4.30 of the Standard Operating Procedures for Health and Disability Ethics Committees: HDEC SOPs
+See paragraph 39.4.3 of the Standard Operating Procedures for Health and Disability Ethics Committees: HDEC SOPs

-The HDEC National Ethics Advisory Committee’s guidelines state that scientific validity includes:
+The National Ethics Advisory Committee’s (NEAC's) standards state that scientific validity includes:

-The HDEC scientific peer review template provides more detail on what to include as evidence of the peer review process:
+The HDECs scientific peer review template provides more detail on what to include as evidence of the peer review process:

 Note: Even if an application is accepted, the HDEC may request further scientific peer review.